 We settled in and then headed out.
-The CBT guy had suggested a walk that took in 2 of Arslanbob’s 3 ‘sights’ – the small waterfall and part of its world biggest walnut forest.
+The CBT guy had suggested a walk that took in 2 of Arslanbob’s 3 ‘sights’ – the small waterfall and part of its ‘world largest’ walnut forest.

 Naturally we still bought some rock, just to keep the sugar levels up.
 They tried the change trick we kept encountering in Osh bazaar where instead of giving you your change they make out that they don’t have it and offer you something else instead.
 A firm polite refusal has so far always resulted in the change being provided.

 The village square was much quieter as the crowds were dispersing in the early evening.
-We found somewhere for chai but you had to be brace to eat there, it was humming with flies and as unhygienic as you could imagine.
+We found somewhere for chai but you had to be brave (or mad) to eat there, it was humming with flies and as unhygienic as you could imagine.

-Back at our honesty we used the ‘hot’ (lukewarm) shower.
-We’d been given the option of what we wanted for dinner and after seeing the state of the meat at the shops after grandad had been dispatched to buy some, we had been kicking ourselves for getting complacent and ordering meat when we had a choice (influenced by the delicious kebabs and manty we had in Osh the night before).
-We eyed up dinner preparation as we past and were thankful it looked surprisingly ok.
+Back at our homestay we used the ‘hot’ (lukewarm) shower.
+We’d been given the option of what we wanted for dinner and after seeing the state of the meat at the shops after granddad had been dispatched to buy some, we had been kicking ourselves for getting complacent and ordering meat when we had a choice (influenced by the delicious kebabs and manty we had in Osh the night before).
+We eyed up dinner preparation as we passed by the cooking area and was thankful it looked surprisingly ok.

 They served us a feast for dinner.
 3 of us guests were in one building and the other 2 in another, so when we asked if we could all eat together there was a brief moment of chaos as things were rearranged.
 We chatted the evening away.